 The Lafayette Libraries support Zotero for citation management.
 Zotero is an open-source tool that lets you easily collect, organize, and share references and generate bibliographies (including plug-ins for Word and Google Docs to allow you to cite while writing).
-If you're interested in learning more about Zotero, please visit our website here or contact Ben Jahre, Head of Electronic Resources.
+The Libraries typically offer introductory Zotero workshops at the beginning of each semester.
+If you're interested in learning more about Zotero, please visit our website or contact Courtney Dalton.